 Many of them offer free trials.
 Encourage your employees to sign up for their service and to present a report on the experience.
 Inform employees to be on the lookout for friends and family that are using their products.
 There is no better resource for competitor research than the competitor itself.

 Above all this, what “Extra” does your competitor do to hook their customers?
 People buy products which they “Need”.
 But there is another spectrum of customers who buy products which they “Want”.
 People buy things that “Feels Good” to them.
 That could be in Luxury terms.

 Or Sustainability terms.

 Learn their brand language, Create your Brand equity either at the same level or better than them.
 This helps to build a rapport with the customers.

 8) Sourcing Competitive Information:

 Sourcing competitive data and insights is a cumbersome task.
-There are many ways to know about the competitors.
+There are many ways to know about competitors.
 Check out the articles or ads in the trade press release or publications.
 Understand their marketing literature.

-Pull out information from professional associations, survey reports, directories, and local Chamber of commerce.
+Pull out information from professional associations, survey reports, directories, and the local Chamber of commerce.
 Lookup for financial fillings on U.S. Securities.